top of page

 How Meaning Limits Power Without Being Noticed

-When meaning goes unquestioned, it quietly constrains choice.
 A belief like “I’m not capable” does not just hurt emotionally.
 It changes what feels possible to attempt.

 A belief like “People always leave” does not just create sadness.
 It shapes how closeness is approached, how much risk is tolerated, and how connection is interpreted.